Brooke Chaplen: England U-20

 Chaplen was part of England's squad for the 2008 FIFA U-20 Women's World Cup in Chile.
 The midfielder played and scored in England's opening game, a 2–0 win over Chile on 19 November 2008.
 She went on to play in the games against Nigeria on 22 November and New Zealand on 26 November as England came second in their group to qualify for the quarter-finals.
 Chaplen started the quarter-final against the USA but was substituted in the second half as England lost 3–0 and crashed out.
 In total, Chaplen played four games for England U-20s, scoring one goal.

 England U-23

 In 2010, Chaplen was called up to the England Women's U-23 squad for the Four Nations Tournament.
 She had made her debut for the side against Germany in February 2010, and her most recent appearance for the side was on 25 February 2011, in the 1–1 draw with Norway.
 The Norway match was part of the La Manga tournament, where England also played against the USA and Sweden.

 Post playing career

 On 4 July 2022, Chaplen was appointed as General Manager of Reading.
+She left the role in July 2024 following the clubs transition into a Tier 5 side.
+The next month, Chaplen returned to her hometown club Portsmouth as head of football for the women's team.